 Your roles in advocacy

-As a Health Extension Practitioner, your main role in advocacy will be to secure the resources necessary to meet the health needs of your communities.
-To do this effectively requires you to undertake several key tasks, such as understanding the health needs of your communities and identifying the government officials and stakeholders with the power to determine health policy (Figure 18.4).
+As a health professional, your main role in advocacy will be to secure the resources necessary to meet the health needs of your communities.
+To do this effectively requires you to undertake several key tasks, such as understanding the health needs of your communities and identifying the government officials and stakeholders with the power to determine health policy.
 You also need to be able to identify fundamental barriers and their solutions as well as identify the main problems or issues to be addressed.
 You then need to develop effective messages.
 So find a support group, or form a network and collaborate with them.
 To do this you need to develop your advocacy leadership skills.

 These skills include good listening skills, good written and oral communication skills, and the ability to develop supportive social networks and form strong coalitions and joint ventures.
 Also make sure that you are able to give attractive public speeches.
 In addition, you need to have good collaboration skills, good consensus - building skills, the ability to resolve any conflicts, and have good negotiation skills, as well as the ability to conduct meetings.
 You are expected to know how to write to your respective local organisations and government officials, and to use the local and traditional media effectively.